 Although series LLCs provide the same benefits as LLCs, using a series structure in a state where it exists can be beneficial.
 Establishing a series LLC to administer your many businesses is advantageous in that the risks and liabilities that impact one LLC won’t affect the assets of the other entities.

-Operating multiple businesses under one LLC may be a good option for your business if your priority is to minimize initial costs and recordkeeping.
-However, if a claim is made against any one of your businesses, the assets and income of all the others is subject to liability.
+Operating multiple businesses under one regular LLC as an umbrella LLC, may be a good option for your business if your priority is to minimize initial costs, recordkeeping, and registered agents.
+However, if a claim is made against any one of your businesses inside the LLC, the assets and income of all the others are at risk.

 How to Form a Series LLC

-Forming a series LLC first requires registering the business as a series LLC with your state.
-You will need to file Articles of Formation (called Articles of Organization or Certificate of Formation in some states) with the state governmental entity that handles business filings.
+The formation of a series LLC first requires registering the business as a series LLC with your state.
+You will need to file Articles of Formation (called Articles of Organization or Certificate of Formation in some states) with the state governmental entity that handles business filings (typically the Secretary of State).
 Most states require that the Articles of Formation for a series LLC specifically state that the LLC is authorized to form series.
 For a series LLC you usually only need to file the Articles of Formation once.
-After forming the master LLC, each additional series is formed through the processes described in the operating agreements.
+After creating the master LLC, each additional series is formed through the processes described in the operating agreements.

-Next, you will need to create an operating agreement for the master LLC and all other LLCs in the series.
+Next, you should create a Series LLC operating agreement for the master LLC and all other LLCs in the series.
 An operating agreement is a legal document that outlines the rules and regulations governing the operation and ownership of your LLCs.
+While most states do not require the operating agreement to be publicly filed, it’s vital to maintain asset protection.
 The master LLC operating agreement generally provides rules for the overall operations of the series LLC.
 Likewise, operating agreements for each series should provide customized rules for operations.
-Your operating agreements should be tailored and carefully written to assure your businesses are protected.
-Most states do not require the operating agreement to be publicly filed.
+Your operating agreements should be tailored and carefully written to ensure the member’s personal assets are protected.
+There are plenty of places online to get an affordable and legally reviewed operating agreement like EForms or LawDepot.